BJyotsna16/Diwali-Sales-Data-Analysis/README.md

-## Project: Diwali Sales Data Analysis
+# Diwali Sales Data Analysis

 ## Objective:
 Conducted a detailed analysis of sales and customer data during the Diwali season to uncover actionable insights, optimize marketing strategies, and improve inventory planning for enhanced business outcomes.